The Outsider (1931 film)

 The Outsider is a 1931 British drama film directed by Harry Lachman and starring Joan Barry, Harold Huth and Norman McKinnel.
-The screenplay concerns an unorthodox osteopath who cures one of his patients, the daughter of a fellow Doctor.
-It was made at Elstree Studios and based on the 1923 play of the same title by Dorothy Brandon, previously made into an American silent film in 1926.
-The film's sets were designed by Wilfred Arnold.
+It was written by Lachman and Alma Reville, based on the 1923 play of the same title by Dorothy Brandon, previously made into an American silent film in 1926.
+It was made at Elstree Studios with sets designed by Wilfred Arnold.

-Harold Huth's performance was voted the best in a British film in 1931.
 The film was remade in 1939 as The Outsider with George Sanders and Mary Maguire in the leading roles.

+The screenplay concerns an unorthodox osteopath who cures one of his patients, the daughter of a fellow doctor.

+Plot

+Lalage Sturdee, the beautiful young daughter of famous surgeon Joseph Sturdee, is left crippled after treatment by an unqualified bone-setter.
+She is cured by osteopath Anton Ragatzy, with whom she subsequenly falls in love.